 The annual Out-of-Pocket Maximum is the most you pay each calendar year for Covered Health Services.
 There are separate Network and non-Network Out-of-Pocket Maximums for this Plan.
-If your eligible out-of-pocket expenses in a calendar year exceed the annual maximum, the Plan pays 100% of Eligible Expenses for Covered Health Services through the end of the calendar year.
+If your eligible outof-pocket expenses in a calendar year exceed the annual maximum, the Plan pays 100% of Eligible Expenses for Covered Health Services through the end of the calendar year.

-The following table identifies what does and does not apply toward your Network and non- Network Outof-Pocket Maximums:
+The following table identifies what does and does not apply toward your Network and non-Network Outof-Pocket Maximums:

-Plan Features Applies to the Network Out-of- Pocket Maximum?
+Plan Features Applies to the Network Out-of-Pocket Maximum?
 Applies to the Non- Network Out-of-Pocket Maximum?
-Copays Yes Yes Payments toward the Annual Deductible Yes Yes Coinsurance Payments Yes Yes Charges for non-Covered Health Services No No The amounts of any reductions in Benefits you incur by not obtaining prior authorization as required No No Charges that exceed Eligible Expenses No No
+Payments toward the Annual Deductible Yes Yes Coinsurance Payments Yes Yes Charges for non-Covered Health Services No No

+Plan Features Applies to the Network Out- of-Pocket Maximum?
+Applies to the Non- Network Out-of-Pocket Maximum?
+The amounts of any reductions in Benefits you incur by not obtaining prior authorization as required No No Charges that exceed Eligible Expenses or the Recognized Amount when applicable.
+No No